Home Electrical Troubleshooting Tips to Save You Time and Keep You Safe

 What to Do When You Lose Power Completely

-Losing power to your home is the most serious issue you could face that will not mean immediately calling for emergency services.
+Losing power to your home is the most serious issue you could face that will not mean immediately calling for electrical services.
 Unlike with a fire, you can take a few steps to avoid unnecessarily calling in professional help.

 The most basic electrical troubleshooting you can do in this case is taking a look out the window to see if your neighbors have lost power too.
 If your entire neighborhood is without power, it is an issue with the electrical company, and calling an electrician will not help.